matt-harvey/tabulo/README.md

 ## Overview

-Tabulo generates ASCII tables for displaying in a terminal or as preformatted text.
+Tabulo generates ASCII tables.

-A `Tabulo::Table` can be printed:
+A `Tabulo::Table` can, of course, be printed:

 ```
 > puts table